kentico-michaelb/kontent-sample-app-conference-net/README.md

 Edit mode has been enabled on the "Home" and "Agenda" pages in the sample site using the steps from the Kontent documentation here: [Editing content directly from your app](https://docs.kontent.ai/tutorials/write-and-collaborate/preview-content/editing-content-directly-from-your-app).

-Editing an item in Kontent requires the user to be [added to the project](https://docs.kontent.ai/tutorials/set-up-projects/manage-your-team/inviting-and-deactivating-users#a-inviting-a-new-user) and authentication.
+Editing an item in Kontent requires the user to be [added to the project](https://docs.kontent.ai/tutorials/set-up-projects/manage-your-team/inviting-and-deactivating-users#a-inviting-a-new-user) and logged in to Kentico Kontent.